-Oh yes, the sex talk.
+Oh yes, the love talk.
 Amazing as it sounds, I feel I have something to add on the subject.
-Once again, societal norms will mess with your head and the push is much stronger when it comes to interpersonal relationships and sex.
+Once again, societal norms will mess with your head and the push is much stronger when it comes to interpersonal relationships.
 People allow emotions and lust to guide their actions.
 It is a toxic mix.

-I only knew one other woman in my life.
-Mom can say the same with men.
-Neither of us was ever promiscuous.
+Neither mom nor I were ever promiscuous.
 I think that is important and both of you seem to be following in our path.
 It goes back to that feeling of enough.
 I wasn’t looking for something better; I was looking for someone I could spend my life with happily.

-But sex is also personal.
+Love is also personal.
 Spreading it around takes away the specialness of it.
-Sex is more about intimacy than lustful desire and pleasure.
-The tenderness between a couple after sex is more nurturing than the actual act.
-Lust, or more to the point, hormones, drive us toward sexual contact, but afterwards is the beautiful part.
+Intimate relations are more about intimacy than lustful desire and pleasure.
+The tenderness between a couple after intimacy is more nurturing than the actual act.
+Lust, or more to the point, hormones, drive us toward physical contact, but afterwards is the beautiful part.

 Use birth control and protect against diseases.
-As much as I avoided sexual contact with multiple women, I also know things happen.
+As much as I avoided promiscuity, I also know things happen.
 It isn’t worth dying over.

-Limit your sexual partners.
+Limit your intimate partners.
 More is not better.
 Mom was a lot more puritan when she met me.
 Poor girl.
 She never saw it coming.

-Women are perverts too, if you haven’t noticed.
+Women and men are more alike than we like to admit, if you haven’t noticed.
 It must be a people thing.
 Don’t worry about it.
 It is okay to be what you are.
-Love and lust, especially lust, are part of the human experience.
+Love and desire, especially desire, are part of the human experience.
 Tell your partner what you want.
 Guys don’t automatically know.
-I was married for years before I discovered certain things people with more experience knew a long time ago.
+I was married for years before I discovered certain things people with more experience know.
 It happens.
 Encourage your partner to share the same.
 There are things they like.
 Get them to share what those things are.
 It makes the experiences more fulfilling.

 Don’t withhold intimacy.
 Sometimes life or illness reduces the drive.
 It is okay to abstain then.
 Even intimacy declines at certain times.
 Just never use it as a weapon.
-Sex, love and intimacy are not bargaining tools.
-Sometimes the best way to work out a problem is to start with a romp.
-I know, hearing this advice from dad is a bit, um, awkward.
-But trust me.
-The greatest gift I ever received in my life was your mother.
+Love and intimacy are not bargaining tools.
+Sometimes the best way to work out a problem is to start by holding each other and opening yourself to understanding.

 Long-term relationships are something I know I have something to say about.
 As I write this mom and I are weeks away from our 29th wedding anniversary.
 My greatest success is life is my relationship with your mom.
 She is an awesome woman.